enigmosity/learn-aws/developer-associate/exam-questions.md

 - *BatchGetItem* API allows you to pass multiple partitions key values in a single request, so you can then query for multiple items at once
 - *HTTP 400 indicates problem with the request* (authentication failure, missing required parameters, or exceeding a table's provisioned throughput).
 Will have to resolve issue in application, and resubmit to DynamoDB
 - TODO: [understand how to write to a table using the CLI](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/WorkingWithTables.Basics.html)
+- not to be used to table joins
+- best practices for defining secondary indexes:
+    - consider projecting fewer attributes to minimise the size of items written to the index.
+This only applies if the soze of projected attributes would otherwise be larger than a single WCU (1KB)
+    - avoid projecting variables that you know will rarely be needed in queries
+    - specify ALL only if you want queries to return the entire table items sorted by a different key.
+Projecting all attributes eliminates the need for table fetches, but in most cases doubles storage costs and write activity

 ### DAX